 The Flying Dutch is the branded proof that Dutch creatives (in every sense of the word) will conquer the world.
 Young, talented and aspiring creatives inspire people by sharing their creativity and joy.
 Established Dutch International artists collaborate in their mission to share Dutch creativity with the rest of the world.

-For each city, the design and artwork is translated in one giant piece of art in the color which the location embodies.
+For each city, the design and write my essays artwork is translated in one giant piece of art in the color which the location embodies.
 Red for Amsterdam, White for Eindhoven and Blue for Rotterdam, together shaping the Dutch National flag.

 Amsterdam is expressed through the signature architecture from the canal houses, combined with the raw look and feel of metal, scaffolding and technology, creating a two-layer stage with a contrast between decor and show elements.